Clustering, intermittency and scaling for passive particles on fluctuating surfaces: Introduction

 \section{Introduction}

 The motion of passive particles advected by a fluid field has long been of interest in nonequilibrium statistical mechanics \cite{Falkovich2001,Shraiman2000}.
-More generally, when subjected to a random force field with long-ranged correlations, passive particles exhibit strong clustering in space and time \cite{Deutsch1985, Wilkinson2003, Kraichnan1994}, characterized by pronounced inhomogenieties in density.
-The formation of a large cluster increases the local density in that region and decreases the density around it.
-Visits of the cluster leads to intermittency, characterized by a sudden burst of activity followed by a long period of stasis.
+More generally, when subjected to a random force field with long-ranged correlations, passive particles exhibit strong clustering \cite{Deutsch1985, Wilkinson2003, Kraichnan1994}, characterized by pronounced inhomogeneities in density.
+Clustering has a strong effect on both static and dynamic correlations.
+This is because the formation of a large cluster increases the density in its local neighborhood, with a concomitant depletion of density in an extended region around it.
+The effect is thus that a fixed point in space experiences long periods of stasis, punctuated by infrequent, strong bursts of activity whenever a cluster visits its immediate neighborhood.
+This phenomenon is known as intermittency.
+In this paper we are primarily concerned with a quantification of intermittency, both after a steady state with clustering has formed, and, importantly, also during the approach to such a state.

-In this paper we study clustering and intermittency in a system of passive particles driven by a fluctuating surface.
-The passive particles follow active surface slopes without affecting the surface dynamics.
-Evidently, the degree of clustering and intermittency depends strongly on the nature of driving; the purpose of this paper is to quantify this dependence and study associated scaling properties.
-We study driving by a Kardar-Parisi-Zhang (KPZ) surface \cite{KPZ1986, Medina1989} with particles moving either along or against the direction of surface growth \cite{DK2000, DK2000}, and also by an Edwards-Wilkinson (EW) surface \cite{EW1982}, and show that there are pronounced differences in the three cases.
+We study a family of simply defined models involving passive particles, which show different degrees of clustering.
+The particles slide on a fluctuating surface, stochastically following surface slopes without affecting the surface dynamics.
+The degree of particle clustering and intermittency depend strongly on the nature of surface driving; the main purpose of this paper is to quantify this dependence and study associated scaling properties of the resulting clustered state.
+We study driving by a one-dimensional Kardar-Parisi-Zhang (KPZ) surface \cite{KPZ1986, Medina1989} with particles moving either along (advection) or against (anti-advection, KPZ-AA) the direction of surface growth \cite{DK2000, DK2000}, and also by an Edwards-Wilkinson (EW) surface \cite{EW1982}.
+The density profile in typical steady state configurations shown in Fig.\ \ref{Density_profile} illustrates the different degrees of clustering for the three different drivings.

-The KPZ equation itself today occupies a central place in nonequilibrium statistical physics, in part because of its relationship to other systems, such as directed polymers in a random medium \cite{Kardar1985} and the Burgers equation \cite{Burgers1974}.
-Interestingly, the latter correspondence implies that the problem under study here maps onto that of passive scalars in a highly compressible fluid \cite{Deutsch1985,Maxey1987,Balkovsky2001,Wilkinson2003}.

-Due to the high compressibility, passive sliders show strong clustering in steady state.
-This was first studied by Drossel and Kardar \cite{DK2000,DrosselPRB2002} and thereafter by Nagar \emph{et al.}\cite{NMB_2006,NBM_2005} who focused on the two-point density-density correlation function and single-site probability distribution.
-Here, our central focus is on \emph{clustering and intermittency in the steady state} and especially \emph{their characterization during the approach to the steady state} starting from a homogeneous distribution.